lamaPLC Communication: 1-Wire

 Multiple-device commands

 This can be a time-saving and efficient way of performing the operations.
 On the other hand, issuing a Read Scratchpad (0xBE) command would cause all devices to report Scratchpad data simultaneously.
-Power consumption of all devices (for example, during a temperature conversion) is also important when using a Skip ROM command sequence.
+Power consumption of all devices (for example, during a temperature conversion) is also essential when using a Skip ROM command sequence.

 Sources